marcofrontend/marcofrontend/README.md

 <br>

 **Photoshop** <br>
-To design basic website layouts with or without using bootstrap grids, to organize parts of the design into website sections To convert psd design into HTML5 and CSS, reducing the size of images before exporting them to the project folder
+* To create Website Layouts with or without using bootstrap grids
+* To convert psd design into HTML5 and CSS <br>
+* To reduce the size of images before exporting them <br>

 **HTML5** <br>